anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_3/README.md

 will always be 0s.
 As long as we remember to clear those bits before dereferencing a node pointer, we can keep some other stuff in those 6 bottom bits.
-2. If we put something different in those bits every time we reuse the node, we'll never have the "pointer" for successive incarnations, so `lockcmpxchgq()` will fail when things have changed under us, so we avoid the ABA problem.
+2. If we put something different in those bits every time we reuse the node, we'll never have the same "pointer" for subsequent incarnations, so `lockcmpxchgq()` will fail when things have changed under us, so we avoid the ABA problem.
 3. We can represent `2^6 = 64` distinct values in those 6 bits, so we can use each cache line 64 times before resorting to other tricks to prevent the ABA problem.